-The Department Chair, Jack Ritchie, is responsible for teaching assignments.
-He generally delegates authority for the assignments of TA/AIs to the Graduate Program Coordinator, who works under the Graduate Advisor and GSSC.
-The Chair is the final authority on departmental administration.
-He assigns administrative and shop staff, assigns offices (through the Operations Committee), approves budget transactions, and must approve all Requests for Travel Authorization (RTA).
+The Department Chair, Pablo Laguna, is responsible for teaching assignments.
+The Chair generally delegates authority for the assignments of TAs/AIs through the Graduate Advisor to the Graduate Program Coordinator, who works under the Graduate Advisor and the GSSC Chair.
+The Department Chair is the final authority on departmental administration.
+Additionally, the role of the Department Chair includes oversight of the following: department governance; faculty recruitment/promotion & tenure/evaluation; program development; student and faculty retention; communication within the department, with university offices, and with external audiences; management of finances and staff; and facility management of spaces.